Friedrich Wilhelm von Steuben: Service in Hohenzollern-Hechingen

-In 1764, Steuben became Hofmarschall to Fürst Josef Friedrich Wilhelm of Hohenzollern-Hechingen, a post he held until 1777.
+In 1765, Steuben became Hofmarschall to Fürst Josef Friedrich Wilhelm of Hohenzollern-Hechingen, a post he held until 1777.
 In 1769 the Duchess of Württemberg, niece of Frederick the Great, presented him with the Cross of the Order of De la Fidelite.
 In 1771 he began to use the title baron.
 That same year he accompanied the prince to France, hoping to borrow money.
 Failing to find funds, they returned to Germany in 1775, deeply in debt.

 In 1763, Steuben had been formally introduced to the future French Minister of War, Claude Louis, Comte de Saint-Germain, in Hamburg.
 They met again in Paris in 1777.
-The Count, fully realizing the potential of an officer with Prussian general staff training, introduced him to Benjamin Franklin.
-Franklin, however, was unable to offer Steuben a rank or pay in the American army.
+The Count, fully realizing the potential of an officer with Prussian general staff training, introduced him to Americans Silas Dean and Benjamin Franklin.
+The Americans, however, were unable to offer Steuben a rank or pay in the American army.
 The Continental Congress had grown tired of foreign mercenaries coming to America and demanding a high rank and pay.

 Promoting these men over qualified American officers caused discontent in the ranks.
-Steuben would have to go to America strictly as a volunteer and present himself to Congress.
+Steuben would have to go to North America strictly as a volunteer and present himself to Congress.
 Steuben left these first meetings in disgust and returned to Prussia.
-After unknown events, Steuben discharged from his position as a captain and traveled to Paris.
-It is speculated that he was, or was accused to be, a homosexual.
+After unknown events, Steuben was discharged from his position as a captain and traveled to Paris.
+It is speculated that he was, or was accused of being, homosexual.
 It is unknown whether or not this occurred, and regardless, no charges were pursued.

 Upon the Count's recommendation, Steuben was introduced to future president George Washington by means of a letter from Franklin as a "Lieutenant General in the King of Prussia's service", an exaggeration of his actual credentials that appears to be based on a mistranslation of his service record.
-He was advanced travel funds and left Europe from Marseilles on Friday, September 26, 1777, on board the frigate Flamand.
+He was advanced travel funds and left Europe from Marseille on Friday, September 26, 1777, on board the frigate Flamand.